NativeScript/NativeScript/running-tests.md

 found, the globally installed `tns` gets called.
 - `emuPId`: The ID of the emulator process.
 This one is used to refresh the emulator process, as the emulator sometimes hangs.
-- `avd`: The name of the Android Virtual Device to be started to run the tests.
+- `avd`: The name of the Android Virtual Device or the iOS simulator GUID to be started to run the tests.
 - `logFilePath`: [Optional] The path to the file, which the test app run log will get saved to.
 Defaults to "./TestRunResult.txt".
 - `runtimePath`: [Optional] The path to a custom iOS or Android Runtime